|

 f.

-seven (7) days of the workflow being initiated.
-If the ERT requests
+settlement within seven days of the workflow being initiated.
+If the ERT

-clarification or corrections regarding the proposed settlement, it should be
+requests clarification or corrections regarding the proposed settlement, it

-provided within a reasonable period of time not to exceed five (5) days.
+should be provided within a reasonable period not to exceed five days.

-the IMS or SA.
-Resubmissions should be limited, especially when the sole reason
+Resubmissions should be limited, especially when the sole reason for return is

-for return is to increase the settlement amount without a mistake in
+to increase the settlement amount without a mistake in calculations, new

-The LSS CSS shall staff with the BWC
+LSS CSS will staff with the LSS IMS or BWC settlement attorney the following:

 ii.
 Respiratory